ncheymol/ncheymol.github.io/_posts/2024-11-01-Windows 365 monitoring with PowerShell.markdown

 lang: en
 ---

-# Windows 365 Monitoring with PowerShell

-*Article en Français : Surveillance de Windows 365 avec PowerShell*

----

 ## Introduction
 This article presents a **PowerShell tool** designed to monitor on-premises connections and audit events for Windows 365.
 We will explain its utility, functionality, and the necessary prerequisites.

+Article en Français : [lien](https://ncheymol.github.io/w365/2024/11/01/Surveillance-de-Windows-365-avec-PowerShell.html)

 ---